Scottish Women's Hospitals for Foreign Service: Serbia

-The SWH staff had a choice to make, stay and go into captivity (or worse) or go with the retreating army into Albania.
+The SWH staff had a choice to make: stay and go into captivity or go with the retreating army into Albania.
 In the end some stayed and some went.
 Elsie Inglis, Evelina Haverfield, Alice Hutchison, Helen MacDougall and others were taken prisoner and were eventually repatriated to Britain.
 The others joined the Serbian army and government in its retreat and suffered the indescribable horrors of that retreat and shared the hardships endured by the Serbian army.

-The march
+The March

 The Serbian army retreated over the mountains of Albania and Montenegro in the depths of winter with no food, shelter or help, and thousands upon thousands of soldiers, civilians, and prisoners of war died during the retreat.
 One SWH nurse, Caroline Toughill, had her skull fractured when the car in which she was travelling fell off a cliff near the town of Rača.
 Despite treatment by a Serbian major and another passenger from the car, (nurse Margaret Cowie Crowe) in a Red Cross camp to which she was taken, she died.
-Those who made it to the safety of the Adriatic Sea continued to give what help they could to soldiers, civilians and in particular to the many boys who had joined the retreat.
-As a direct consequence of this the SWH set up a convalescent hospital in Corsica in December 1915 to help displaced Serb women and children.
+Those who made it to the safety of the Adriatic Sea continued to give what help they could to soldiers, civilians, and in particular to the many boys who had joined the retreat.
+As a direct consequence of this, the SWH set up a convalescent hospital in Corsica in December 1915 to help displaced Serb women and children.